IISERM/insight-code/documentation/Setup.md

 ## Android Virtual Device

-Try Android Studio, if it doesn't work try the other option.
+Try Android Studio, if it doesn't work try the terminal option.

 ### From Android Studio
 1. Open Android Studio and click **More Actions**, and then click **AVD Manager**.